jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-126.md

 As it reaches C, from the matter of the second element more distant from S than that which is at C and therefore moves more swiftly, it is more solid, as we assume.

 It cannot help but have greater force to continue its motion along the straight line tangent to that circle.

-But as soon as it recedes from point C, it encounters the matter of the second element moving more swiftly, which somewhat diverts it from the straight line while also increasing its speed, making it rise further along the curved line C2, which is closer to the tangent line the more solid this star is and the greater its speed from N to C.
+But as soon as it recedes from point C, it encounters the air-aether moving more swiftly, which somewhat diverts it from the straight line while also increasing its speed, making it rise further along the curved line C2, which is closer to the tangent line the more solid this star is and the greater its speed from N to C.

 ### 127. On the Continuation of a Comet's Motion Through Various Vortices